-Homeworks, Exams, and Participation Projects are submitted through the Submit Assignments tool. (/tools/submit-assignments/) Participation Projects for on-campus sections must be submitted from a CS101 lab computer.
+Homeworks, Exams, and Participation Projects are submitted through the Submit Assignments tool.
+Participation Projects for on-campus sections must be submitted from a CS101 lab computer.

 MyLab Lessons modules are automatically submitted when the entire module is complete.
 They can also be manually submitted from within the simulation.